yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/assess-migration.md

         {{< note title="Note" >}}

-Stick to example format to enable migration in yugabyted UI, do not mention parameters like `dbname` in the connection string.
+Do not mention parameters like `dbname` in the connection string as the default `yugabyte` database is used to store the meta info for showing the migration in yugabyteD UI.
         {{< /note >}}

 1. Assess migration - Voyager supports two primary modes for conducting migration assessments, depending on your access to the source database as follows:<br><br>